testdrivenio/flask-social-auth/draft.md

     app.run(debug=True)
 ```

-The route `/` redirects to `github authentication` page(if not logged in).
-Once logged in, it display the username.
+The route `/` redirects to the `github authentication` page(if not logged in).
+Once logged in, it displays the username.

 Start the application by running `python main.py`, navigate to http://127.0.0.1:5000 and test the app.